elsemikk/Intro_to_Command_Line/Intro.md

 # Directories and paths

 Before we get started, lets go over a couple more pieces of computer jargon - **directories** and **paths**.
 A directory is more-or-less the more technical term for a folder.
 All files on a computer are located within a directory, and directories are organized in a nested hierarchy.
-The deepest level of the nested hierarchy is called the **root** (eg, `C:\` on Windows or `/` on Linux), and other directories branch off from the root.
+The top-most level of the nested hierarchy is called the **root** (eg, `C:\` on Windows or `/` on Linux), and other directories branch off from the root.
 The list of nested directories from the root to a given file is called the file's **path**.

 # Running commands - basic navigation commands